Your Guide to ACH Transactions

 About ACH Transactions

-The Automated Clearing House, or ACH, is a network used for electronically moving money between bank accounts across the United States and is run by Nacha.
+The Automated Clearing House, or ACH, is a network used for electronically moving money between bank accounts across the United States and is run by the National Automated Clearing House Association (Nacha).

 Nacha governs the ACH network, creating and upholding the rules required for the ACH network to operate as a safe and effective payments system.
 The organization was formed in 1974 and has overseen the development of ACH since then.
 In 2021 over $72.6 trillion worth of funds was transferred as ACH transactions, a year-on-year increase of over 17%.